-Atlas holds investments mostly in equity and debt securities.
+Atlas holds investments mostly in equity and debt securities, but also includes, for its investment strategy some properties held for rental income.
 Debt securities are subject to spread risk, interest rate risk and concentration risk.
 Equities are subject to equity risk and concentration risk.
 Foreign denominated equity and debt securities are also subject to currency risk.
 As such both types of securities are fair valued for reporting the balance sheet in accordance with IFRS.